joshmckibbin/SimpleShibboleth/readme.txt

 2. The second half of the SimpleShib plugin settings within the WordPress admin menu.

 == Changelog ==

+= 1.5.0 =
+* Require PHP 8.0.
+* Documentation updates.
+* Switched from jQuery to vanilla JavaScript.
+* Removed the `new user` button from the admin bar menu.
+* Added plugin version constant.

+= 1.4.0 =
+* Moved javascript to a separate file loaded via `wp_enqueue_script()` instead of injecting it inline.
+* Utilize the `admin_notices` action to display messages.
+* Wrapped all html text output in translation escaping functions.
+* Switched 'echo, then die' to wp_die() for better compatibility with WordPress.

+= 1.3.0 =
+* Forked and development resumed by Josh Mckibbin.
+* Removed flags from the `filter_var()` function to support PHP 8.2.

 = 1.2.2 =
 * Compatibility with WordPress 5.4.